 - 1. To pursue grant funding to support elementary agricultural education; - 2.
-Design, conduct, and disseminate research that works to inform decision-making and promote broader impacts of elementary agricultural education.
+Design, conduct, and disseminate research that works to inform decision-making and promote broader impacts of elementary agricultural education. - 3 | Center for Elementary Agricultural Education Proposal

 The goals of EAE cannot be accomplished in an efficient and effective manner through existing departments, schools, colleges, institutes, or other units.
 A transdisciplinary approach achieved through a center is required.